 Staffan de Mistura says he has received assurances that government will stop aerial bombardment of Aleppo for six weeks.

-De Mistura said last week that the government had shown a willingness to suspend aerial bombardment of Aleppo for six weeks to allow for a humanitarian ceasefire.
+In February, De Mistura said that President Bashar al-Assad’s regime had shown a willingness to suspend aerial bombardment of Aleppo for six weeks to allow for a humanitarian ceasefire.

 Under the plan, rebels would be asked to suspend rocket and mortar fire there during the freeze.